Fluctuation Spectra and Force Generation in Non-equilibrium Systems

 Many biological systems are appropriately viewed as passive inclusions immersed in an active bath: from proteins on active membranes to microscopic swimmers confined by boundaries.
 The non-equilibrium forces exerted by the active bath on the inclusions or boundaries often regulate function, and such forces may also be exploited in artificial active materials.
 Nonetheless, the general phenomenology of these active forces remains elusive.
 We show that the fluctuation spectrum of the active medium, the partitioning of energy as a function of wavenumber, controls the phenomenology of force generation.
 We find that for a narrow, unimodal spectrum, the force exerted by a non-equilibrium system on two embedded walls depends on the width and the position of the peak in the fluctuation spectrum, and oscillates between repulsion and attraction as a function of wall separation.
 We examine two apparently disparate examples: the Maritime Casimir effect and recent simulations of active Brownian particles.
 A key implication of our work is that important non-equilibrium interactions are encoded within the fluctuation spectrum.
 In this sense the noise becomes the signal.

 \makeatother

-Force generation between passive inclusions in active, non-equilibrium systems underpins many phenomena in Nature.
-Bioinspired examples range from interactions between proteins on active membranes \cite{manneville1999activity,gov2004membrane} to swimmers confined by a soft boundary \cite{Spellings2015,paoluzzi2016,takatori2016acoustic}.
+Force generation between passive inclusions in active, non-equilibrium systems underpins many phenomena in nature.
+Bioinspired examples in which such interactions might arise range from proteins on active membranes \cite{manneville1999activity,gov2004membrane} to swimmers confined by a soft boundary \cite{Spellings2015,paoluzzi2016,takatori2016acoustic}.
 On the large scale, such systems feature interactions between objects in a turbulent flow and ships on a stormy sea \cite{boersma1996maritime}.
 A fundamental physical question arising is whether there is a convenient physical framework that could describe force generation in the wide variety of out-of-equilibrum systems across different lengthscales?

 The salient challenge is that, unlike an equilibrium system, the continuous input of energy places convenient and general statistical concepts, underlying the partition function and the free energy, on more tenuous ground.
 For example, theories and simulations of active Brownian particles show that self-propulsion induces complex phase behavior qualitatively different from the passive analogue \cite{fily2012athermal,cates2012diffusive,redner2013structure,stenhammar2013continuum,buttinoni2013dynamical,cates2015motility}, and non-trivial behavior such as flocking and swarming is realizable in a non-equilibrium system \cite{toner1995}.
 Therefore, many studies focus on the microscopic physics of a particular active system to compute the force exerted on the embedded inclusions \cite[e.g.,][]{angelani2011effective,ray2014casimir,parra2014casimir,mallory2014anomalous,harder2014role,leite2016depletion,bechinger2016active}.